jake-vaughn/jake-vaughn.github.io/_posts/2022-11-08-Moonbeam_Node_Setup_Guide.md

 # Creating a Hetzner Server
 If you want to run your node on a server then Hetzner is your best bet.
 There are other options out there like Digital Ocean and Vultr, but neither of them gets to the price point that Hetzner provides.

 First Create an account at [Hetzner](https://accounts.hetzner.com/signUp).
 Then login at [hetzner.cloud](https://console.hetzner.cloud/projects) and bookmark this page.
 Go ahead and create a new project naming it whatever you like.
 Once it is created click on it and then click on ADD SERVER.
-In the options pick any location you want and Ububuntu for the Image.
+In the options pick any location you want and Ubuntu for the Image.

 ![Server Creation 1](/images/MoonbeamNode/createServer1.png)
 Next pick the type standard and the option CPX41 which has 240 GB of storage.